Thompson632/CS613-Machine-Learning/README.md

 # CS613 Machine Learning
-The purpose of this repository is to hold the assignment deliverables for CS613 Machine Learnning at Drexel University for the Spring 2022 Semester.
+The purpose of this repository is to hold the assignment deliverables for CS613 Machine Learning at Drexel University for the Spring 2022 Semester.

 ## Homework 1: Linear Regression
 - [Assignment](hw1/HW1.pdf)